-The subjects of the reseach are senior high school teachers in Labuhanbatu Regency.
-There are 60 senior high schools either public schools or privat schools.
-The schools are spread in 9 regencies.
-The technique of selecting participants or data sources used is purposive sampling, namely sampling of data sources with certain considerations representing each teacher in 60 schools in Labuhanbatu [12].

-The consideration in question is that the participants are selected based on their relationship on online learning implementing in each school, that are active teachers and as curriculum coordinators.
-The total participants in this study were 78 people.
-The distribution of informants in this study is shown in Table 1.
+This research used a quantitative method with a description analysis approach [11].
+The subjects of the research are senior high school teachers in Labuhanbatu Regency.
+There are 60 senior high schools either public schools or private schools.
+The schools are spread in nine regencies.
+The technique of selecting participants was purposive sampling.
+The sample was selected with certain considerations representing each teacher in 60 schools in Labuhanbatu [12].
+The participants are selected based on their relationship on online learning implementing in each school.
+They are active teachers and as curriculum coordinators.
+The total participants in this study were 78 teachers.
+The distribution of participants in this study is shown in Table 1.